 4. Hoppin' John

-So how did this pot of luck get it’s name?
-Well, that’s up for debate.
-One version of the story involves a man named Hoppin’ John selling the dish on the streets of Charleston, South Carolina, and the other involves children hopping around before eating their meal.
-Either way, it certainly couldn’t hurt your luck.
+So how did this Southern New Year's food tradition get its name?
+Well, that's up for debate.
+One version of the story involves a man named Hoppin' John selling the dish on the streets of Charleston, South Carolina, and the other involves children hopping around before eating their meal.
+Either way, it certainly couldn't hurt your luck.

 5. Hog Jowl

 If you aren't familiar with this portion of the pig, hog jowl is the cheek.
 It is typically added to season or enhances the flavor of a dish.
 Toss it in the pot with the black-eyed peas and let them soak up all that rich, fatty goodness.

 While hog jowl does represent wealth, it also ensures good health.
 I mean, if you don't got your health, then what are you going to do with all that money?

 Learn how to make your own hog jowl with this recipe.